 Usually, you will find this light tube cover in a kitchen, but believe me that you can find them in some garages.

 Removing it is a straightforward process, as you have to push the upper end to create enough space for the movement of the cover out of the frame.
-These fluorescent tubes’ light covers mimicry a poster board and require proper handling.
+These fluorescent tubes’ light covers mimic a poster board and require proper handling.
 Remember that they can break when left to fall on the floor.

 How To Install A Fluorescent Light Tube Cover For A Garage?